 Tottenham 2-7 Bayern Munich

-Just months after Tottenham featured in Champions League final betting for the first time in their history, they were subject to a 7-2 hammering at the hands of Bayern Munich in the group stage.
+On October 1st, they were subjected to a 7-2 hammering at the hands of Bayern Munich in the group stage.
+Reality bit, and bit so hard it drew blood.

 Heung-min Son put the Lilywhites ahead 12 minutes in, but Bayern scored four more unanswered prior to Harry Kane’s 61st-minute penalty.